 All businesses and organizations are subject to the rules outlined in the Americans with Disabilities Act (ADA).
 Besides legal reasoning, it’s important to make sure your business and its products and services are accessible to all of your customers.
 This includes customers with disabilities.

-While there are various requirements, businesses are still able to produce personalized ADA signs that include their logo and brand colors in order to stand out and represent their business and brand identity.
-At VizComm Signage Group, we provide custom ADA compliant signs that can be produced specially for your company based on your design ideas and choices and aligning with your brand.
+While there are various requirements, businesses are still able to produce personalized signage that includes their logo and brand colors in order to stand out and represent their business and brand identity.
+At VizComm Signage Group, we provide custom ADA compliant signs that are produced specially for your company based on your design ideas and choices and aligning with your brand.

 ADA signs include features such as braille, tactile lettering, high contrast for visibility, and more help ensure your workspace is inclusive and easy for people of all abilities to navigate.

 Here are few examples of ADA signage types and how to best use them in your business:

 ADA braille signs should be mounted on walls, not doors and other locations that are safe for vision impaired individuals to access them while remaining safe.
-These signs need to be produced in order to meet compliance with ADA requirements and incorporate Grade II Braille.
+These signs need to be produced in order to meet compliance and incorporate Grade II Braille.
 Accessible signs are readily available in many shapes and materials, depending on your specific need and application.

 Directional ADA signs are necessary to keep traffic flowing by providing easy to read and understand language and graphics.
 ADA wayfinding signs are perfect if you need directional signage in public locations such as airports, schools, hospitals, sports arenas and parking facilities.

 ADA parking signs are the perfect way to designate your parking lots or streets.
 These signs guarantee residents, employees and visitors are clearly informed of parking restrictions and requirements.
 Custom signs contain a variety of colors, shapes, and sizes, all of which follow ADA regulations.
 These signs should be displayed for easy viewing and designate the proper parking location.